spacelift-io/terraform-provider-spacelift/README.md

 #### Attributes reference

 See the [environment variable resource](#spacelift_environment_variable-resource) for details on the returned attributes - they are identical.

+#### Importing

+Spacelift environment variable can be imported using a three-part slash-delimited string consisting of the following:

+- type of the resource on which the environment variable is defined - supported values are `context`, `module` and `stack`;
+- user-facing ID (slug, see its URL) of the resource on which the environment variable is defined;
+- name of the environement variable;

+As an example, and ID like `stack/bacon/TASTY` represents an environment variable called `BACON`, defined on a *stack* whose user-facing ID is `tasty`.

 [^ Back to all resources](#resources)